 Robert L. Millet

-Robert L. Millet was the Richard L. Evans Professor of Religious Understanding and the former dean of Religious Education at BYU when this was published.
+Robert L. Millet was a professor of Church history and doctrine and former dean of Religious Education at BYU when this was published.

 We have been charged to “teach one another the doctrine of the kingdom.
 Teach ye diligently,” the Lord implores, “and my grace shall attend you, that you may be instructed more perfectly in theory, in principle, in doctrine, in the law of the gospel, in all things that pertain unto the kingdom of God, that are expedient for you to understand” (D&C 88:77–78).
 But what exactly are we to teach?
 What is doctrine?

 Before beginning this discussion, let me affirm that I understand implicitly that the authority to declare, interpret, and clarify doctrine rests with living apostles and prophets.
 This article will thus speak only about doctrine and in no way attempt to reach beyond my own stewardship.

 Doctrine: Its Purpose, Power, and Purity

 Doctrine is “the basic body of Christian teaching or understanding (2 Timothy 3:16).
 Christian doctrine is composed of teachings which are to be handed on through instruction and proclamation. . . .
 Religious doctrine deals with the ultimate and most comprehensive questions.”

 Further, “gospel doctrine is synonymous with the truths of salvation.
 It comprises the tenets, teachings, and true theories found in the scriptures; it includes the principles, precepts, and revealed philosophies of pure religion; prophetic dogmas, maxims, and views are embraced within its folds; the Articles of Faith are part and portion of it, as is every inspired utterance of the Lord’s agents.”